 The fitness monitor doesn’t have preset programs or online connectivity but does have goal settings for time, distance, and calories.
 Its operation is relatively straightforward.
 It only has three buttons.

 The Mode button allows you to select one of the workout metrics to be shown on display all the time or select the Scan Mode, which rotates all the values.
-The Enter button covers the goal-setting function, and the Reset button allows you to clear all of the metrics to zero.
+The Enter button covers the goal-setting function, and the Reset button allows you to clear all metrics to zero.

 And finally, another small shelf is embedded at the monitor’s bottom; this accessory can serve as a phone holder.